Antoniovsb25/Antoniovsb25/README.md

 # Hi there 👋
 ## I'm Antonio Victor Basilio :hugs:
 - electronic engineer switching career to software developer.
-- Live in :brazil:, Rio de Janeiro
+- Live in :brazil: , Rio de Janeiro
 - League of legends, animes, Magic, rock n' roll and 心臓を捧げよ！:gift_heart:
 - Studying more about ReactJS and NodeJS :space_invader: